 By: Harry Silver

-- Immediately undertake an investigation, or self-audit, as contemplated by the proposed regulations.
+- Immediately undertake an investigation, or self-audit.
 This investigation can involve legal counsel and/or accountants.

 - Prepare a memo to file specifying the date on which the information was initially received, the nature of the information, the steps undertaken to initiate an investigation, and the date on which the steps were taken.

-- If CMS has not yet issued a final rule, state in the memo that these actions have been taken in reliance on the guidance provided in the proposed regulations.
+- State in the memo that these actions have been taken in reliance on the Medicare Final Regulations.

 - Prepare a monthly updated memo to file documenting the progress that has been made, and the status of the investigation.

 For questions about this Bulletin, please contact the author, Harry Silver, a Counsel at Potomac Law and developer of CleanClaim--a thorough, cost-effective self-audit program--whose practice concentrates in healthcare compliance and enforcement matters.

 Note: This Bulletin is not intended as legal advice.
 Readers should seek professional legal counseling before acting on the information it contains.